 The term 'Tarsal fracture' is often taken to mean a broken foot in general.
-It does, however, specifically refer to the rare occurrence that one of the Tarsal bones in the rear of the foot are fractured.
-These bones are very rarely fractured individually.
+It does, however, specifically refer to the rare occurrence when one of the Tarsal bones in the rear of the foot are fractured.
+These bones are very rarely fractured individually but may occur after a hard impact or repetitive forces.
+This foot injury can be a traumatic or a stress (hairline) fracture.

 Symptoms of a tarsal fracture include sudden pain from a force or impact and difficulty weight bearing.
 The normal function of the foot will be lost and there will be tenderness over a specific area depending on which bone is broken.
 A possible deformity in traumatic fractures may be seen.